liamchampton/golang-twitter-bot-workshop/README.md

 ### Step 1

-First you will need to build a docker image on your machine, tag it and then push it to your Docker Hub registry.
+You will notice there is a `Dockerfile` included in this repository which you will use to build a docker image on your machine, tag it and then push it to your Docker Hub registry.
 Using the following commands:

 ```bash
 docker build -t twitter-bot .